 To his credit, Scherr does not apply his conclusions about Jefferson to the founders generally, something popular audiences and some scholars can hardly resist.
 Among those scholars who have most convincingly argued against such generalizations are James Hutson and Daniel Dreisbach.
 Scherr succeeds in distinguishing Jefferson from other founders on religious beliefs.
 Although, in doing so, he makes John Adams seem more orthodox.
 Thus, the tug of war over the founders and their faiths will continue.
 Polemical writers and popular audiences will continue to simplify and overgeneralize.
 Works like Scherr’s will be scrutinized and analyzed resulting in a deeper understanding of Jefferson’s religious beliefs.
 In this way, Scherr joins the company of other worthy scholars who force us to contemplate.
 While I do not agree with all of his assertions, I especially appreciate the much needed attention to historiography.

 Monday, April 21st, 2014

-Church History’s Spring issue includes an article by Arthur Sherr, entitled “Thomas Jefferson Versus the Historians: Christianity, Atheistic Morality, and the Afterlife.”
+Church History’s Spring issue includes an article by Arthur Scherr, entitled “Thomas Jefferson Versus the Historians: Christianity, Atheistic Morality, and the Afterlife.”
 When the article appeared, we asked Frank Cogliano for his comments.
 We also asked John Ragosta, whose response is here, and Thomas Kidd, whose response is here.